ryka-chandra/ryka-chandra/README.md

 - 🤖 **TwitterBot**: Built an AI model for generating realistic tweets using a Markov Chain.
 - and then some (check out my repos!)

-## Collegiate Research
+## Research Publications
-- 📊 Netflix's revenue growth strategies
+- 📊 Netflix's revenue growth strategies (with University of Washington)
-- 🫀 Correlation between health attributes and Coronary Heart Disease
+- 🫀 Correlation between health attributes and Coronary Heart Disease (with McGill University)

 ## Languages and Technologies